Natgsum/GameProgrammingNathanSummers/CameraLockOn.md

 # CameraLockTutorial
 This shows tutorial shows how to make a camera lockon to an object
 ## 1. Create a new scene
-To begin this tutorial start by creating a new scene and name it `CameraLockOn`.
+To begin this tutorial start by creating a new scene.

 Create a 3D Cube and name it `Player`.